 Written by Creede and Sharleen Lambard (1992, GDW)

-With a pretty typically average level of gaming art (for the period), Ice Daemon‘s illustrations (both for the cover and interior) are a little below what GDW usually produced in its products (whether this was due to the lower price point of the adventure, or the way in which it was produced, I can not speculate).
-Fortunately the cartography is still top-notch and the entire adventure’s presentation does have a good ‘unified’ style and theme; ice blues mixed with washed out colours on the cover and end pieces, and easily read black & white text.
+While the print format of Ice Daemon deserves its own description (see the call-out box below for more details), the production quality of the supplement, at least in terms of art, is a little below what GDW usually produced during this period.
+(Although whether this was due to focusing on publishing a lower price point adventure, or as the result of its production method, I can’t speculate).
+Fortunately, the cartography is still top-notch and the adventure’s overall presentation does have a nice ‘unified’ design style and theme; ice blues mixed with washed-out colours on the cover and end pieces, complementing its easy-to-read black & white text.

 The Hook

-This style of ‘surprise, you’re in an adventure now’ setup, as I said, really appeals, especially in Dark Conspiracy, where the evil facing the world is usually only encountered in seemingly chance encounters by most of the population.
-Here you get the mental image of a Dark America, which, while it might be bad by our standards, is still a place where you can life; work and raise a family in ignorant bliss– unless you luck out and have an encounter like this.
+This style of ‘surprise, you’re in an adventure now’ setup, as I said, really appeals, especially in a game like Dark Conspiracy, where the evil facing the world is usually only encountered in chance encounters by most of the population.
+Here you get the mental image of a Dark America, which, while it might be bad by our standards, is still a place where you can live, work and raise a family in ignorant bliss – unless you luck out and have an encounter like this one.

 The Chase

-The adventure proper starts when the group are forced to seek shelter from the worsening storm, which as you can well imagine, is causing havoc on the usually parched country side.
-Here the party meets Albert Vincent, a helpful though cowardly young man who will assist the group in getting better prepared to face the sudden change of weather.
-Within this shelter the characters will have a chance to discover that the weather system seems to be focused a few miles north of their location, and centres (as the reporter or weather channel graphs will report) on a spot which seems to blink like a beacon on the weather radar.
+The adventure proper starts when the group are forced to seek shelter from the worsening storm, which as you can well imagine, is causing havoc on the usually parched land around them.
+Here the party meets Albert Vincent, a helpful, though cowardly, young man who will assist the Minion Hunters to survive in the face of the sudden change of weather.
+Once sheltered, the party will chance across the knowledge that the sudden change in weather seems to be focused a few miles north of their present location, and centres (as the reporter or weather channel graphs will report) on a spot that seems to blink like a beacon on the weather radar.

-This chamber houses numerous databanks and computer stations, and is dominated by a strange platform through which Yeti seem to suddenly appear.
-Here also is a small alien, the titular Ice Daemon, who with its empathic powers has infiltrated a corporation and is now funnelling its resources to create the complex and the dimensional platform.
-As the group watches the ‘parade’ of arrivals, it soon becomes clear that some sort of invasion is in progress, one that must be stopped!
+It is when the party locates the largest of the complexes’ caverns that the truth of the site is revealed.
+This chamber houses numerous databanks and workstations and is dominated by a strange platform from which Yeti seem to suddenly appear from nothing.
+Here also is a small alien creature unlike anything so far encountered – the titular Ice Daemon.
+This Dark Lord has infiltrated a corporation and is now funnelling its resources to build the complex and manufacture a dimensional gateway.
+As the group watches on, it soon becomes clear that some sort of interdimensional invasion is in progress, one that must be stopped!

-It is likely that the climax of the adventure is one large battle, from which the Ice Daemon will flee, escaping through the portal (in a rather Deus ex machine moment).
+The climax of the adventure is likely one large battle, from which the Ice Daemon will flee, escaping through the portal (in a rather Deus ex machina moment).
 After its departure the real threat to the party appears – the Ice Wyrm.
-This massive creature is described as “is 1O meters tall and has a snake-like shape.
+This massive creature is described as “…10 meters tall and has a snake-like shape.
 Its long muscular body is armoured with sharp, chitinous plates. and ends with a spiked tail that it lashes as a weapon” and much too small for the room started to destroy the complex.

 After what is likely to be a long and bloody fight, the characters must then stop or destroy the beacon – the now obvious source of the increasingly cold weather.
 Once achieved, Texas will slowly return to normal, although the Ice Daemon still remains at large.